top of page

 It just goes to show that even seemingly intelligent humans, when desperate, gullible and possibly even bored enough, will believe nearly everything you tell them and to some extent, resort to illogical behaviour to get what they want.

-Conversely, we make the subsequent conclusions in nearly every aspect of our day to day lives, like, studying harder maximises your probability of getting good results, or working harder increases your probability of doing well later in life.
+Conversely, we make the subsequent conclusions in nearly every aspect of our day to day lives, for example: Studying harder maximises your probability of getting good results; or: working harder increases your probability of doing well later in life.

 But whenever the science and logic fails us and things don’t go according to plan, we fall back on, or turn to the spiritual side of things.

-The truth is, sometimes when the good and bad things that happen in life, they happen for no reason at all.
-Things that reasonable logic and mathematics cannot explain.
+The truth is sometimes, the good and bad things that happen in life, they happen for no logical reason at all.
 A winning lottery ticket, contracting a deadly virus, a plane crash, bad timing when making an investment, black swan events, etc. Events that can significantly change the course of one's life .

-Life gets a lot simpler when we make peace with the things around us rather than make sense of the things around us.
+Life is a lot simpler when we start to make peace with the things around us, rather than try to make sense of the things the happen around us.

 “We are so good at justifying things to avoid our deepest fears.
 That is one trick the mind is really good at.” - Alicia Cramer